 Many of you grew up in homes where food was used as a form of discipline.
 If you did something wrong and needed to be punished, you were sent to your room without dinner or dessert.
 Please do not do this to your children!
 They need nutrition all day long.

 There are many other discipline ideas that are more user friendly, and do not involve food.
-Give them dinner, but restrict their television, computer, or phone use.
+Give them dinner, but restrict their television, computer, or phone use, things they truly value.
 The purpose of discipline is to teach children to function well.
 It’s a great idea to have a set of house rules and a consequence list when rules are broken.
 This is fair and understood by all parties.

 Food should not be used as a reward either.
 Using food as a reward is a habit that your children will carry on to adulthood.
 They will struggle to maintain a healthy weight because each time they do something well, they will reach for food to reward themselves.